 Hilton Night Reward

-You’ll receive your complimentary night in the form of a redeemable code via email about 8 to 12 weeks after meeting the eligibility requirement.
-Your weekend night can cover one weekend night standard accommodation for two guests and covers all applicable resort fees and taxes on the cost of the room for the night.
+You’ll receive your complimentary night in the form of a redeemable code via email about eight to 12 weeks after meeting the eligibility requirement.
+Your complimentary night can cover one weekend night standard accommodation for two guests and all applicable resort fees and taxes on the cost of the room for the night.
 Unfortunately, it doesn’t cover incidentals and must be redeemed on or before its expiration date.

 When you travel with Hilton, expect to travel in style.
-You’ll have premium airport lounge access with a complimentary Priority Pass Select membership featuring 10 free airport lounge visits each Priority Pass Membership year once enrolled.
-You’ll also be able to avoid pesky foreign transaction fees while you travel, as well as have access to the Global Assist Hotline.
+You’ll have premium airport lounge access with a complimentary Priority Pass Select membership featuring ten free airport lounge visits each Priority Pass Membership year once enrolled.
+You’ll also be able to avoid pesky foreign transaction fees while you travel and get access to the Global Assist Hotline.

 American Express experiences

 As a cardmember, you’ll also get exclusive Amex benefits.
-You’ll be privy to special members-only experiences like sporting events, Broadway shows and more.
+You can enjoy special members-only experiences like sporting events, Broadway shows and more.